-I would say all-inclusive accommodations cost around $100 / person per night for a 4 star+.
+I would say all-inclusive accommodations cost around $200/person per night for a 4 star+.
 This can vary depending on the season (we´ll get to that in a bit).

 A general rule to remember is that roughly 80% of wedding guests MUST stay at your Hotel.

-Guests staying off-property will be able to purchase “Wedding Day Passes” which cost around $50 – $100 USD per person.
+Guests staying off-property can purchase “Wedding Day Passes” which cost around $50 – $100 USD per person.